miku1958/ConfigableCollectionView/README.md

-### set up data, very similar to the UICollectionViewDiffableDataSource
+### Set up data, very similar to the UICollectionViewDiffableDataSource

 like: